 This Pan Seared Halibut with White Beans and Gremolata will soon become one of your all-time favorite meals!
-Flaky, tender pan-seared white fish on a bed of sauteed garlic, onions, fresh rosemary, cherry tomatoes, chicken stock, and cannellini beans.
+Flaky, tender pan-seared white fish on a bed of sautéed garlic, onions, fresh rosemary, cherry tomatoes, chicken stock, and cannellini beans.
+It's truly the best Halibut Recipe you've tasted!

 🎶I like Hal-i-but and I cannot lie!🎶